Your basket is currently empty!

 The cause of Alzheimer’s is largely unknown, although it is understood to result from a complex series of events that occur over time in the brain, including genetic factors.

-The progression from preclinical Alzheimer’s to mild cognitive impairment (MCI), and then to due to Alzheimer’s, varies greatly among individuals.
+The progression from preclinical Alzheimer’s to mild cognitive impairment (MCI), and then to dementia due to Alzheimer’s, varies greatly among individuals.

 However, understanding this process can help in planning for future care needs after diagnosis.